 Just allow marijuana consumption in these clubs.
 1) marijuana smoke is not tobacco smoke and 2) if someone doesn’t want to be in a place where there is smoke from a joint, then don’t go to a marijuana club.
 Same thing with a Hookah bar.
 If you don’t like Hookah smoke, then don’t go.
 Some people just don’t get this concept, though.

 For decades, Amsterdam has allowed smoking marijuana in coffeeshops with really no problems.
-In fact, we have been to a countless number of coffeeshops in the Dutch city and not once did we hear of anyone complaining.
+In fact, we have been to a countless number of coffeeshops in the Dutch city, and not once did we hear of anyone complaining.
 We imagined if they didn’t like cannabis smoke, they just didn’t go to a coffeeshop, or they just tolerated it.
 Their choice.
+Some dedicated smokers probably buy from sites like weed-seeds.com too but because they respect the plant and the fact that not everyone likes it, they smoke in non-public areas or in dedicated public areas to avoid upsetting other citizens.

 Also, did you know that Amsterdam has a clean air act or sorts and doesn’t allow tobacco smoke in bars, but they will tolerate marijuana smoke in coffeeshops?
 Hey, it’s possible!